JonnyHaystack/HayBox/README.md

 - Existing modes for popular games (e.g. Melee, Project M, Ultimate, Rivals of Aether, traditional fighting games)
 - Easy to create new controller modes (or keyboard modes) for different games
 - USB keyboard game modes for games that lack gamepad support
-- Fully customisable SOCD cleaning, allowing you to configure SOCD button pairs (e.g. left/right, up/down) for each controller/keyboard mode, and also easily change the SOCD resolution method
+- Fully customisable SOCD cleaning, allowing you to configure SOCD button pairs (e.g. left/right, up/down) for each controller/keyboard mode, and also easily change the SOCD resolution method for each SOCD pair
 - Switch modes on the fly without unplugging your controller
 - Automatically detects whether plugged into console or USB
 - Game modes and communication backends are independent entities, meaning you can use any game mode with any supported console without extra work